thruthesky/fireflutter/README.md

 # Contribution

 Fork the fireflutter and create your own branch.
 Then update code and push, then pull request.

+## Coding Guideline

+fireflutter uses sigular form in its file name and variable name, class name.
+For instance, it alwasy `user` over `users` unless there is good reason.

 # OLD README